gabriel-aplok/gabriel-aplok/README.md

-# yooo
+# ayo dev

-graphics programmer, game developer, and minecraft modder, and always learning random stuff.
+self-taught graphics programmer, game and tools developer, and minecraft modder, I work as a gym instructor, and in my free time, I earn money by creating minecraft mods.
+I am also heavily involved in projects intended to become open-source in the future, such as graphics libraries and projects related to UIs, graphics, physics, and game development in general.
+I have a broad range of knowledge across various fields cause I’m always exploring anything lol.
+I genuinely love creating things. so I am focuse don finishing my game engine and my dream game.

-**goal:** launch my own studio or contribute to a top-tier development team.
+**goal:** launch my own game and contribute to FOSS community with my own projects.

-if you want to see my serious projects, [here u go](https://github.com/gabriel-aplok/gabriel-aplok/blob/main/PROJECTS.md).
+if you want to see my serious projects, [here we go](https://github.com/gabriel-aplok/gabriel-aplok/blob/main/PROJECTS.md).

 ## currently working on